aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/070_selfmanage_argocd/index.en.md

 weight: 70
 ---

-In the "Install Argo CD" chapter, we installed Argo CD with default configuration using GitOps Bridge.
+In the "Install Argo CD" chapter, we installed Argo CD with a default configuration using GitOps Bridge.
 Since Argo CD is itself an addon, we can leverage its own capabilities for self-management.
 By having Argo CD manage its own deployment and lifecycle through GitOps, we demonstrate several key benefits of addon management:

 - GitOps-based configuration - All manifests are stored in Git, enabling version control, collaboration, and review processes